 I wait all year for Fall to roll around and feel lost when it’s gone.
 To say it’s my favorite time of the year is an understatement.
-I just couldn’t wait for the Dollar Tree Store to put out all their Fall decor.
+I couldn’t wait for the Dollar Store to put out all their Fall decor.
 So many things to play around with for $1.
-I found several felt placemats in multiple patterns that I quickly realized would make great stencils.
-One of the best hacks in my arsenal of tricks.
-So easy and hey, it was $1!
+I found several felt placemats in multiple patterns that I quickly realized would make great stencils—one of the best hacks in my arsenal of tricks.
+So easy, and hey, it was $1!
 SCORE!
 Fall decor!

 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
 To see my full disclaimer, click here!

-This chippy old window was a freebie when I purchased a chippy old door from a junk dealer.
+This chippy old window was a freebie when I purchased an old door from a junk dealer.
 I paid a little more than I wanted to for the door, so the window sealed the deal.
 SCORE!
-The ideas were dancing in my head by now for Fall decor.
-I love old vintage mirrors and this old window would be perfect, plus it had great potential for being a two in one project.
-Read on.
+The ideas were dancing in my head for Fall decor.
+I love old vintage mirrors, and this old window would be perfect for a mirror, plus it had great potential for being a two-in-one project.

 - vintage window with glass intact